Perfect Gluten-Free Pizza Crust Vegan Recipe

 One of the drawbacks of using psyllium husk powder is that it turns just a little purple when baked.
 This gives a super weird and honestly unappetizing look to bread.
 It still tastes delicious but looks like an alien food experiment.

-The rubbery chunk of bleached out psyllium husk and lemon juice mixture must be broken down, though, so it can be added to the flours.
-Do this by scooping it into a bullet type blender with about 3/4 cup of the water called for in the recipe.
+The rubbery chunk of bleached-out psyllium husk and lemon juice mixture must be broken down, though, so it can be added to the flours.
+Do this by scooping it into a bullet-type blender with about 3/4 cup of the water called for in the recipe.
 Blend it until it’s smooth.
 Now it’s going to be more like … well, it’s thinner, let me put it that way.
 It’s more like a gelatinous smoothie now.
 But again, this is where the structure and chewy texture comes from.

 Egg-Free Gluten-Free Baking!

 Often, gluten-free pizza crust recipes, or any gluten-free bread recipe for that matter, will use eggs as a way to get some of that stretchy texture.
 It doesn’t work very well for the texture, it smells horrible, is not vegan, and is totally unnecessary.
-The psyllium husk powder, along with a few other things, creates the perfectly chewy crust.
+The psyllium husk powder, along with a few other things, creates a perfectly chewy crust.